Skjeggy/dataing/2_semester/IKT207/Impersonation attacks.md

 One strategy is to send a fake lawsuit email that requires a link to read the paperwork.

 ## Pharming
 Uses fake websites.
-Sends out li
+Sends out links to this site.
+Captures credentials when user attempts to log in.

+## Vishing
+Voice Phishing.
+May pose as help desks or similar.

+## Smishing and SPIM
+SMS and IM (instant messaging) spam.
+Often uses Spoofing.

+### Spoofing
+Fakes an identity, email, username or other ID.

+# Defence
+Education and awareness.